 You can only ignore obvious signs that you are the victim of manipulative abuse for so long.
 If you identify yourself in any of the signs evoked above then you are in a toxic relationship and need to be aware of it.

-2) Put an end to your toxic relationship
+2) Put an end to it

 Whether you’re dating a manipulator, a narcissist pervert or a passive aggressive person, the bottom line is your partner needs help.
 If your partner turns down the option of getting help, then unfortunately, you need to end the relationship immediately and walk away.
 Putting yourself first is essential, although walking out is tough, it needs to be done and will benefit you mutually.